JeanMeche/riegler.fr/src/content/posts/2023-09-30-lazy-loading-mockable/2023-09-30-lazy-loading-mockable.md

 ```

 It is important here that the injector is a `NodeInjector` and not the `EnvironmentInjector`.
-The former will be detroyed with the component while the latter will survive the component.
+The former will be destroyed with the component while the latter will survive the component.

 ## Final implementation

-Here is our final implentation of the `inject-async.ts` helper functions.
+Here is our final implementation of the `inject-async.ts` helper functions.

 ```ts
 import {createEnvironmentInjector, DestroyRef, ENVIRONMENT_INITIALIZER, EnvironmentInjector, inject, Injectable, Injector, Provider, ProviderToken, Type,} from '@angular/core';